How we work with sustainability

 Sustainability is a key concept in all activities at NHH.
 Here you will find examples of how we work with the topic in research, teaching, dissemination, various collaborations and in the day-to-day running of the school.

-NHH's strategy states that the university college shall be a driving force for development of business and society and educate people for value creation and sustainable development.
+NHH's strategy states that the school shall be a driving force for development of business and society and educate people for value creation and sustainable development.
 Students, staff and alumni are committed, open and ambitious and passionate about contributing to positive change in society.

 In 2019, these goals were formulated in the mission statement "Together for sustainable value creation".

 The ambition reflects that sustainability – both with regard to climate, environment and resource management, and to social sustainability that supports inclusive growth and non-polarized societies – has long been our priority at NHH, and is increasingly integrated into all activity.